Skip to main content

 Programming Your First Radio

-Seven of the eight radios on this list are CHIRP-compatible (the AnyTone uses its own CPS software, which is also decent).
+Ten of the twelve radios above are CHIRP-compatible.
+The AnyTone AT-D878UV uses its own CPS software instead, which is also good, just not CHIRP, and the TIDRADIO TD-H9 programs only through TIDRADIO's app and desktop tools (details in our TD-H9 review).
 Buy a programming cable ($10 to $15, often included), connect your radio to your laptop, import your local repeaters from RepeaterBook, and upload.
 Five minutes, and you're ready to listen.

 Your First 6 Months: A Realistic Path